Goethe House

 What should I wear?

-Dress comfortably and consider seasonal weather conditions, especially if you plan to explore outdoor areas.
+Dress comfortably and in layers, especially if you plan to explore the garden or nearby attractions.

 Location